QuTech-Delft/qne-adk/docs/application_configuration.rst

 The ``config`` directory consists of json files to configure your application. ``application.json`` serves as a kind of template for the inputs that the user can give to the application.
 The ``network.json`` contains the networks that are available and the role names based on the roles that are given as input.
 The ``result.json`` is used as a kind of template to display the results on the Quantum Internet Explorer website.
-But since QNE-ADK can only be used for running experiments locally for now, this file can be left as is.

 The src directory consists of a number of python files.
 These are the actual application files.
 For each role defined in the application a python file is created.
 The file names of these application files are based on the role names you specified while creating the application.

+The file ``manifest.json`` contains meta data for the application as application name, description, author etc.

 To make sure that your application has all the necessary and the correct structure, you can validate it with the following command: